 INVI's Atlas - A mapping of tools to tackle wicked problems

-As a society, we face a number of societal challenges that, according to the Reform Commission, are "recognized, attempted to solve, unsolved".
-Problems that are transnational and stubborn, and which are not easily defined or solved.
-These include labor shortages, mental ill-being and climate change, to name but a few.
-These are wicked problems that decades of reform policies and classic policy tools have failed to address.
-Other tools need to be deployed.
+As a society, we face a number of challenges that, according to the Reform Commission , are "recognized, attempted to be solved, unsolved."
+These are cross-border and stubborn problems that cannot be easily defined or solved.
+These include labor shortages, mental health issues, and climate change, to name but a few.
+These are wicked that decades of reform policies and traditional policy tools have failed to address.
+Other tools need to be employed.

 When consulting research and practice in tackling wicked problems, collaboration is pointed to as a fruitful way to go: wicked problems, by their nature, cannot be solved by a single organization or profession.
 That's why they are wicked.